-Chilean bishops offer mass resignation to Pope over abuse scandal
+Chilean bishops offer mass resignation to pope over abuse scandal

-VATICAN CITY (Reuters) - All 34 Chilean bishops who attended a crisis meeting this week with Pope Francis about the cover-up of sexual abuse in their country have offered to resign, the bishops said in a statement released on Friday.
+VATICAN CITY (Reuters) - In an unprecedented move, 34 Chilean bishops said on Friday they had offered to resign en masse after attending a crisis meeting this week with Pope Francis about the cover-up of sexual abuse in their country.

-It was not immediately clear if the pope would accept all or any of the resignations.
+It was not immediately clear if the pope would accept all or any of the resignations from the prelates, who hold all the top jobs in Chile’s Roman Catholic Church.

-“We have put our positions in the hands of the Holy Father and will leave it to him to decide freely for each of us,” the bishops said in their statement, in which they also apologized to Chile, the victims of abuse and the pope for the scandal.
+“We have put our positions in the hands of the Holy Father and will leave it to him to decide freely for each of us,” the bishops said in a joint statement read out by a spokesman for the churchmen, Bishop Fernando Ramos.

+He said the bishops would stay in their roles until the pope had made his decision.

 The scandal has devastated the credibility of the Church in the once staunchly Catholic country.
 It has also hurt the pope’s own image because this year he strongly defended a bishop accused in the alleged cover-up before reversing his position.